InsertAReallyCreativeNameHere/Marble.RuntimeCompiler/README.md

 # Marble.RuntimeCompiler

 ## Introduction
 (No dont use this yet its still trash and doesnt work).
 Marble.RuntimeCompiler is a (as of right now incomplete) project that aims to make clang/llvm portable.
-It allows for the Runtime Compilation / Just-in-Time Compilation of C/C++, through the pure energy from my suffering that is ingrained through the code I have written.
+It allows for the Runtime Compilation / Just-in-Time Compilation of C/C++, through the pure power of the horcrux that is the code I have written.

 ## Building
  ### Prerequisites: